microtrain/bootcamp/03-BashScripting/01-Basics.md

 ## Exercise 8 - String Position

-String position allows you extract parts of a string by specifying a numeric index starting at 0.
+String-position allows you to extract parts of a string by specifying a numeric index starting at 0.
 Bash allows you to define string positions using colons with a variable.

 A starting position of 0 will return the entire string.
 ```sh
 ${VARIABLE:starting-position}
 ```
-A starting position of 0 and end position of 4 will return the first four characters of a string.
+A starting position of 0 and an end position of 4 will return the first four characters of a string.
 ```sh
 ${VARIABLE:starting-position:length}
 ```

-A starting position of 0 and end position of -4 will return everything between first character and fourth from the end.
+A starting position of 0 and an end position of -4 will return everything between the first character and the fourth character from the end.
 ```sh
 ${VARIABLE:starting-position:end-position}
 ```